Introduction to Cloud Computing and Microsoft Azure

-In the Azure portal, a user can create a virtual machine (VM) configuration specifying the VM size (with regard to CPU, RAM, and local disks), the operating system, any predeployed software, the network configuration, and the location of the VM.
+In the Azure portal, a user can create a virtual machine (VM) configuration specifying the VM size (with regard to CPU, RAM, and local disks), the operating system, any pre-deployed software, the network configuration, and the location of the VM.

-Look at services provided by Azure below:
+Look at services provided by Microsoft Azure below:

 Azure also provides Azure Preview Portal by which administrators can do admin level of activities.

-Windows Azure provides a set of cloud services that allow you to build and deploy cloud-based applications using almost any programming language, framework, or tool.
-Windows Azure services are currently hosted in several data centers spread across the United States, Europe, and Asia.
+Microsoft Azure services are currently hosted in several data centers spread across the United States, Europe, and Asia.
 These data centers are managed by Microsoft and provide expert global support on a 24x7x365 basis.

-Advantages of Cloud Computing over On-Premise Datacenters:
+Advantages of Cloud Computing over On-Premise Datacenters

 - Companies can reduce or eliminate on-premise datacenters.
 Companies can reduce servers, software licenses, IT administrators cost.
-Companies do not have to spend money on hardware, utilities etc. Large organizations can save millions of money by using the cloud.
+Companies do not have to spend money on hardware, utilities, etc. Large organizations can save millions of money by using the cloud.
 Because in case of cloud everything will be taken care of by the 3rd party vendor.

-- Cloud providers are reliable and Microsoft saying Azure has 99.99% uptime and is available for 24/7/365.
+- Cloud providers are reliable and Microsoft saying Azure has 99.99% uptime and is available 24/7/365.
 You need an only internet connection to use.

 - Cloud Computing helps to access data anywhere and anytime.
 But in an on-premise datacenter, the user can access his data only on the system in which he has stored it.
 If the user has to access the data in another system, he needs to save it in an External storage Medium.
 To access the data using only need an active internet connection.
 Data is not restricted to only one system or network.

-Types of Cloud:
+Various Types of Cloud